bengourley/js-style-guide/Readme.md

 # Node.js Style Guide

 This is a guide for writing JavaScript code in any environment.
-It is inspired by what is inspired by pragmatic thought leaders in the community and decisions from working with JavaScript in Node and in the browser day-in-day-out.
+It is inspired by pragmatic thought leaders in the community and decisions from working with JavaScript in Node and in the browser day-in-day-out.

 This guide was forked from [Felix Geisendörfer](http://felixge.de/)'s guide and is